rlseminar/rlseminar.github.io/resource.md

 ### Courses and books

 There are a lot of resources and courses we can refer.

+- [Reinforcement learning](https://github.com/dalmia/David-Silver-Reinforcement-learning) at UCL by **David Silver**.
+Recommended for the first course (Videos and slides available, no HW).

 - CS 294-112 (2018Fall) [Deep Reinforcement Learning](http://rail.eecs.berkeley.edu/deeprlcourse/) at UC Berkeley

 - [Spinning Up in Deep RL](https://spinningup.openai.com/en/latest/) by OpenAI

 - [Reinforcement Learning: An Introduction](http://incompleteideas.net/book/the-book.html) by the Awesome Richard S. Sutton, Second Edition, MIT Press, Cambridge, MA, 2018